redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 ## Create a vector index

-Redis maintains a secondary index on top of your data that has a defined schema.
-You can include one or more vector fields in your schema using the [`FT.CREATE`]({{< baseurl >}}/commands/ft.create/) command.
+Redis maintains one or more secondary indexes over your data.
+When you define the schema for the index, you can include one or more vector fields using the [`FT.CREATE`]({{< baseurl >}}/commands/ft.create/) command.

 **Syntax**